petervavro/react-coding-test/README.md

 #### UI Requirements
 * Each field should let the user know its error state, with a specific message for each condition.
 The message should be something like “The username must be at least 4 characters long”, not something generic like “This field has an error”.
 This state must be visible only if the field has been touched, but not while the user is typing for the first time, and must disappear if the condition is cleared.

-* The form should only be submitted if all fields are valid and should let the user know that it is being sent.
-The form data must be sent to the server http://sgaviria.com in the route /api/1/front-dev/ (mandatory trailing slash) using the post method.
-The request must contain a header with the name “Tranqui-FrontendDeveloper” and the value should be your full name using camel case.
+* The form should only be submitted if all fields are valid.
+The form data must be sent to the server http://localhost in the route /api using the post method.
+The request must contain a header with the name “Developer” and the value should be your full name using camel case.
 The data must be sent as form-urlencoded using the variable names username, email and phone_number.

 This endpoint has 3 possible responses (randomized).
 * A successful response with a true status should send the user to another page with a welcome message.